-Please read the notes below for more information but if you are ready to enrol for our 2018 Preliminary Beekeeping course please click here.
+Please read the notes below for more information but if you are ready to enrol for our 2019 Preliminary Beekeeping course please click here.
 There will two courses again this year, both will follow the same syllabus and will both be synchronised where possible to enable anyone who can’t make their scheduled night can attend the alternative course for that night:

-Registration for the course should open in October.
-This year the registration process may be different to previous years, details of the new registration process are still being finalised and should appear here when ready.
-Contact the asociation secretary at the address below to register an interest in the course.
+Registration for the courses opens in October.
+Contact the association secretary at the address below to register an interest in the course.

-Please let us know in advance of any access difficulties you may have as the venue has some stairs.
+Please let us know in advance of any access difficulties you may have.

-There is a wide vareity of books available on the subject of beekeeping.
+There is a wide variety of books available on the subject of beekeeping.
 These can make excellent Christmas presents if you need to drop some hints the following are possibilities: